MatuxGG/GLMod/README.md

 3. Extract the zip file into "~/.steam/steam/steamapps/common/Among Us".
 3. Enable winhttp.dll via the proton winecfg (https://docs.bepinex.dev/articles/advanced/proton_wine.html)
 4. Launch the game via Steam

+## Combining GLMod with another mod
+GLMod is a mod that can be combined with any other mod.
+It is designed to be as simple as possible to use and to be as flexible as possible.
+It is also designed to be as lightweight as possible to avoid any performance issues.
+If you want to combine GLMod with another mod, you can do it by following the instructions below.

+1. Download and install the mod you want following its instructions.
+2. Download the dll file from the releases for your game version (see above).
+3. In the folder of the mod, go to BepInEx/plugins and add the GLMod.dll file.
+4. In the folder of the mod again, go to BepInEx/config and add a file called MODNAME.mm where MODNAME is the name of the other mod used.

+Note that only vanilla actions and roles will be recorded.
+If you want to record custom actions and roles, you will have to modify the other mod to use GLMod functions.
+If you're a mod developper, see the "Integration with other mods" section below.

 # Contributing